Four friends posted photos enjoying Idaho college life. Hours later they were killed

 Tributes pour in

-Tributes poured in for the victims on social media while a vigil has been planned in the community on Wednesday.
+Tributes poured in for the victims on social media while a vigil has been planned for after the Thanksgiving break.

 The family of Goncalves shared a heartbreaking statement on social media where they revealed the 21-year-old was looking forward to a new start in Texas in a couple of months’ time.